-Income tax expense for the year ended December 31, 2021 was \$130 million resulting in an effective tax rate of 23%, compared to \$94 million of income tax expense and an effective tax rate of 24% for the year ended December 31, 2020.
-The increase in income tax expense was principally driven by increased taxable income.
-The decrease in the effective tax rate was principally driven by increased estimated U.S. federal income tax deductions.
+Income tax expense for the year ended December 31, 2022 was \$114 million resulting in an effective tax rate of 18%, compared to \$130 million of income tax expense and an effective tax rate of 23% for the year ended December 31, 2021.
+The decrease in income tax expense was principally driven by enacted state tax rate legislation that resulted in a deferred tax benefit, partially offset by increased taxable income.
+The decrease in the effective tax rate was principally driven by enacted state tax rate legislation that resulted in a deferred tax benefit.